samjvsutcliffe/pycbg/README.md

 Build the documentation
 =======================

 The documentation can be build using `sphinx`.
-From the root of pycbg, run the following command:
+From the root of PyCBG, run the following command:
 ```
 sh build_doc.sh
 ```